Skip to main content

 Local Member Project / Street Parish / Town Summary / Update

-Cllr Ros Hathorn Histon Busway to Impington Village College (IVC) Impington Junction improvements and widening of east side footway on New Road (between B1049 and IVC) to create new shared use path.
-Priority crossings at side roads and carriageway narrowings to slow speeds and allow for wider paths.
-Upgraded path between Busway and New Road next to Histon Football Club access road.
+Cllr Ros Hathorn Impington New Road Impington Junction improvements and widening of east side footway on New Road (between B1049 and IVC) to create new shared use path.
+Priority crossings at side roads and a carriageway narrowing to slow speeds and allow for a wider path.
+Public consultation on a proposed design option will begin in mid-November 2025.

 Cllr Christopher Morris Toft to Comberton Toft and Comberton Provision of a new shared use path between Toft to Comberton.
 This will encourage active travel within the area, especially to the Village College.
-The project will complete detailed design in 2025.
+Detailed design and resident engagement to be commenced shortly.

 Contact